Investing in the social transition

 The ‘S’ in ESG is multifaceted but can fundamentally be drawn back to the unequal distribution of human rights and resources – the right to a decent job and income, education, and access to healthcare.
 The socio-economic implications of inequality can impede growth and increase the risk of financial crises and poor public policy decisions, as well as fuel social unrest1.

 We believe investors can play a positive and influential role and capture a significant investment opportunity as markets increasingly price in the risks and opportunities of social inequality.

-Our Sustainable Transition Fund range targets opportunities linked to the United Nations Sustainable Development Goals that support and accelerate the transition to a sustainable future.
-Through the Social Transition Global Equity Fund, we invest in and engage with companies that are driving fundamental changes toward a more socially just and equitable society and economy.
-We take a unique and innovative approach to address the needs of investors seeking two objectives:
+Our Social Transition Global Equity strategy targets opportunities aligned to the principles of the United Nations’ Sustainable Development Goals that support and benefit from the transition to a more socially equitable economy.
+We invest with an active, high-conviction approach to address the needs of investors seeking two objectives: